For users and small teams who want recurring backups

 1. Connect the source — Google Drive, OneDrive, Dropbox, Nextcloud, or another provider.

-2. Connect the destination — S3-compatible storage is the common choice, but Drive, Dropbox, and others are supported.
+2. Connect the destination — S3-compatible storage is the common choice; Drive, Dropbox, and others work too.

 3. Pick a schedule — daily, weekly, or continuous.

-Set a schedule once and the job runs on its own.
-Daily snapshots of a working folder.
-A weekly copy of an entire workspace.
-A continuous mirror of a critical project.
-The schedule keeps the backup current; you stop being the cron job.
+Set it once and the job runs on its own — daily snapshots, weekly workspace copies, a continuous mirror of a critical project.
+The schedule keeps the backup current.
+You stop being the cron job.

 A report after every run